-Recommendations: Create a website or Canvas page for Sidney Kimmel Medical College focused on their sustainability efforts so these are more transparent for current and prospective students.
+Recommendations: Create a website or Canvas page for Sidney Kimmel Medical College and/or for Thomas Jefferson University Hospital focused on their sustainability efforts so these are more transparent for current and prospective students.

 2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?

-Yes, the medical school has hosted at least one conference or symposium on topics related to 4 planetary health in the past year.
-Yes, the institution has hosted at least one conference or symposium on topics related to 3 planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 years.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points)

+Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points)

+Yes, the institution has hosted a conference on topics related to planetary health / sustianable healthcare/vetcare in the past three years.
+(2 points)

+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point)

+No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points)